 3. The Stagg

-“The area has changed dramatically, with a vibrancy that just did not exist a few years ago,” says Sue Stagg of her family-run coffee shop (138 Elizabeth Street) that intercepts NoHo office folk on their way to work.
+“The area has changed dramatically, with a vibrancy that just did not exist a few years ago,” says Sue Stagg of The Stagg, a family-run coffee shop (138 Elizabeth Street) that intercepts NoHo office folk on their way to work.
 Order from the hatch or take a seat and try the cold brew.

 With only 20 seats at Templo (98 Patrick Street), you’ll need to book early for this Hobart favourite, open Thursday to Monday from 6pm until late and Friday to Monday from 12pm to 2pm.
 Owners Chris Chapple and Matt Breen serve delicious handmade pasta and gnocchi, which you’ll enjoy with some perfectly matched wines.
 Pull up a stool at the bar and soon you’ll be chatting away with the talented duo as you watch them at work.

 You won’t be able to resist this appealing little store if you’re a new parent or parent-to-be, or you want to pick up a gift for a niece or nephew.
-Owner of Lily & Dot, Katinka Challen, specialises in ‘Tassie-made, handmade crafts and natural products with a modern twist’, which translates as snug crocheted blankets, cuddly toy native animals such as Tassie devils and platypuses made from recycled materials, classic children’s books and gorgeous prints that are perfect for a nursery.
+Owner of Lily&Dot, Katinka Dineen, specialises in ‘Tassie-made, handmade crafts and natural products with a modern twist’, which translates as snug crocheted blankets, cuddly toy native animals such as Tassie devils and platypuses made from recycled materials, classic children’s books and gorgeous prints that are perfect for a nursery.